-5. A minimum of 24 additional credit hours, six of which must be at the 400-level (excluding HIST 490W).
+5. A minimum of 18 additional credit hours, six of which must be at the 400-level (excluding HIST 490W, 491, 499).
 The following conditions apply:

 - a.
 Students must select a minimum of six credit hours of American history at the 300-level or higher. - b.
 Students must select a minimum of six credit hours of European history at the 300-level or higher. - c.
-Students must select a minimum of six credit hours of other World Regions history (African, Asian, Latin American, Caribbean, Middle Eastern) at the 300-level or higher. - d.
-Students may count a maximum of three credit hours of HIST 276 toward the major and a maximum of three credit hours from all other 200-level history courses toward the major. - e.
-Students may count a maximum of six credit hours of HIST 295, 395, or 495 courses for the history major.
+Students must select a minimum of six credit hours of World Regions history (Asian, African, Latin American, Caribbean, Middle Eastern) at the 300-level or higher.